sandromancuso/genetic-algorithm/README.md

 * Population: 200
 * Generations: 1000
 * Number of actions Indy can take in a session: 200
-* Number of cleaning sessions to calculate fitness: 100
+* Number of treasure hunting sessions to calculate fitness: 100

 These numbers are arbitrary.
 Other numbers can be used.